tioannid/dist-semantic-geospatial-synthetic-generator/README.md

 Create a synthetic queryset
 --------------------------
-The 'DistDataSyntheticGenerator' main class has the following syntax:
+The 'DistQuerySyntheticGenerator' main class has the following syntax:

 	DistQuerySyntheticGenerator <DstDir> <N> <S>
 	<DstDir> : destination folder in HDFS